 Registration and Record-Keeping

 The record-keeping is not as rigorous as compared to corporations.
 If your partnership business is not registered with a state, it doesn’t have to abide by any requirements regarding the records of your meetings.
 It can work in any way desired by your partners.

 If your business structure is an LLC, though, it must abide by certain state requirements.
 It also must make sure that the business affairs are separate from the members’ personal affairs.
 LLC also must fulfill the requirements of holding meetings and keeping records.

 If you’re forming an LLC, make sure to check with your attorney about the requirements laid down by your state.

-Unsure how to proceed about it?
+Unsure how to proceed with it?
 Legal advice has never been easier.
-Just drop me a mail at email@example.com and I will walk you through the different requirements for forming an LLC.
+Just drop me an email at email@example.com and I will walk you through the different requirements for forming an LLC.
 I hope this will make the process a breeze for you.

 How Is an LLC Similar to a Partnership?

 An LLC is quite similar to a Partnership in various aspects such as reporting business operations to the state, the division of profit and loss, and managing risks.